machinalis/django-i18n-helper/README.txt

 * Set **I18N_HELPER_DEBUG** to False before running your migrations, otherwise you might see errors like "value too long for type character varying(50)".

+* From version **0.1.1** this helper will only be enabled when running the **runserver** command, so you shouldn't need to worry about turning it off for doing syncdb, migrations, or anything.

 * Some capitalization might be lost